rweldzius/PSC7475_S2025/README.md

 ## Tutorials

 I will assign short weekly tutorials to assess your knowledge of the material covered in the reading and lectures that week.
-You will complete these in RStudio.
+You will complete these in .
 While you are expected to complete them on time, they will be graded based on completion not on how correct the answers are.
 They will be due Tuesdays by 11:59PM ET.
 Late submissions will be marked as incomplete; **no exceptions**.

 At the beginning of the term, these tutorials will focus on getting up to speed in R and over the course of the term, they will focus more on the theoretical aspects of data analysis.